openmrs/openmrs-eip/distribution/docs/README.md

 # DB Sync Technical Overview

 ## Sender Overview
-The sender is really a spring boot application with custom camel routes, it depends on the `openmrs-watcher` module to track DB changes in the configured sending OpenMRS database.
+The sender is really a spring boot application with custom camel routes management database.

-When the application is fired up in sender mode, the built-in debezium route starts the debezium component which will periodically read entries in the MySQL binlog, it constructs an [Event](../../openmrs-watcher/src/main/java/org/openmrs/eip/mysql/watcher/Event.java) instance which has several fields with key fields being the source table name, the unique identifier of the affected row usually a uuid, the operation that triggered the event(c, u, d) which stand for Create, Update or Delete respectively.
+When the application is fired up in sender mode, the built-in debezium route starts the debezium component which will periodically read entries in the MySQL binlog, it constructs an [Event](../../camel-openmrs/src/main/java/org/openmrs/eip/component/entity/Event.java) instance which has several fields with key fields being the source table name, the unique identifier of the affected row usually a uuid, the operation that triggered the event(c, u, d) which stand for Create, Update or Delete respectively.
 The debezium route sends the event to an intermediate event processor route which has some extra logic in it which in turn sends the event